-The MMA is now planning its MMWSS for September 22-24, 2022 at the Babson Executive Conference Center in Wellesley, Massachusetts.
+In 2018, with the support of many sponsors and several grants, including from KIETS, the Nantucket Maria Mitchell Association (MMA) successfully hosted its first Maria Mitchell Women of Science Symposium (MMWSS/Symposium) – a sold-out event that had a waitlist.
+Professors from California to North Carolina, researchers and scientists and administrative professionals from all walks of Science, Technology, Engineering, and Mathematics (STEM) were in attendance.
+The MMA held its third Biannual MMWSS on September 22-24, 2022.
+Due to scheduling issues at the Babson Executive Conference Center where it was planned to be held in person, the symposium was switched to a virtual format.
 The goal of the MMWSS is to promote and support women of all ages in STEM.
 Maria Mitchell, America’s first woman astronomer, believed in learning by doing.
-Her lifelong work was not just in astronomy and mathematics but in fighting for the place of women in science and women’s education.
+Her lifelong work was not just in astronomy and mathematics but also in fighting for the place of women in science and women’s education.
 To that end, one of the main goals of the MMWSS is to be an experience in which all participants are helping to create real-world solutions, including devising support systems all along the education and career path for women and girls in STEM.